 The health of our employees and passengers was a top priority for the Relay project.
 Specific strategies and actions to ensure a safe ride included:

 Fairfax County and Dominion Energy sought to learn about the various aspects of deploying autonomous electric vehicles as part of a large public transportation system.
 Many of the pilot projects goals included:

-The Virginia Department of Rail and Public Transportation is committed to ensuring Virginia is on the forefront of new mobility innovations, including the deployment of autonomous transit.
-DRPT is providing demonstration funds to offset the cost of operations and is evaluating how shuttles can provide critical first and last mile connections to transit.
+The Virginia Department of Rail and Public Transportation (DRPT) is committed to ensuring Virginia is on the forefront of new mobility innovations, including the deployment of autonomous transit.
+DRPT provided demonstration funds to offset the cost of operations and to evaluate how shuttles can provide critical first and last mile connections to transit.

 Dominion Energy is committed to being a driver of change and supporting innovative projects that will both improve the environment and meet the needs of customers and the public.
 Electric vehicles, including autonomous electric shuttles, will play a major role in a lower-emissions transportation future in the Commonwealth of Virginia and across the nation, and these innovative technologies will help Dominion Energy’s customers embrace environmental stewardship.

-The shuttle will serve as a “first- and last-mile” connection between Metrorail and an award-winning mixed-use development, providing a convenient, environmentally friendly transit option for shoppers, visitors, and businesses.
-Since the shuttle is both autonomous and electric, it also helps commuters reduce their environmental impact and play a role in a lower-emissions transportation future.
+The shuttle served as a “first- and last-mile” connection between Metrorail and an award-winning mixed-use development, providing a convenient, environmentally-friendly transit option for shoppers, visitors and businesses.
+Since the shuttle is both autonomous and electric, it helped commuters reduce their environmental impact and play a role in a lower-emissions transportation future.

-This pilot is a public-private partnership, and local, state and private money will pay for this demonstration project.
-Fairfax County received a $250,000 state grant that includes a $50,000 in county matching funds.
-Dominion Energy is providing the shuttle and related charging infrastructure.
+This pilot is a public-private partnership of local, state and private investments.
+Fairfax County received a $250,000 grant from the Virginia Department of Rail and Public Transportation (DRPT) that included $50,000 in county matching funds.
+Dominion Energy provided the shuttle and related charging infrastructure.